exercism/v3/languages/c/reference/implementing-a-concept-exercise.md

 - `test-framework`: this directory contains the unit test framework, [Unity][unity]
 - `.meta/example{.c|.h}`: an example implementation that passes all the unit tests.

-## Step 2: adding documentation files
+## Step 2: Add documentation files

 How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].